 Confirmed COVID-19 infections have resulted in the following symptoms: fever, cough, and shortness of breath.
 Reported illnesses have ranged from little and no symptoms to severely unwell.
 Centre for Disease Control and Prevention believes that once exposed, symptoms will present themselves between two to 14 days.

 If you have visited China in the last 14 days and are experiencing fever, cold or flu-like symptoms you should seek medical attention immediately.
 Before going, call ahead and inform them of your recent travels.

 What is COVID-19?

-COVID-19 often causes symptoms such as fever, runny noses, sore throats and coughing.
+COVID-19 often causes symptoms such as fever, runny noses, sore throats, and coughing.
 More severe cases can also lead to difficulty in breathing, and illnesses like bronchitis, pneumonia, and in some cases even death.

 Both animals and humans can catch COVID-19, but when the virus is passed between humans and animals, it can become a different virus altogether.
-Some viruses are only contagious when a person is sick, while other viruses can be transmitted without the person even realising they are ill – these are especially a cause for concern as they could lead to an epidemic.
+Some viruses are only contagious when a person is sick, while other viruses can be transmitted without the person even realizing they are ill – these are especially a cause for concern as they could lead to an epidemic.